-Your doctor has prescribed high blood pressure medicine to help lower your blood pressure.
-You also need to make the other lifestyle changes that help reduce blood pressure including: reaching and maintaing a healthy weight, lowering sodium (salt) intake, being more regularly physically active and limiting alcohol to no more than one drink a day (for women) or two drinks a day (for men).
+Your doctor has prescribed medicine to help lower your blood pressure.
+You also need to make the other lifestyle changes that will help reduce blood pressure including: reaching and maintaing a healthy weight, lowering sodium (salt) intake, eating a heart-healthy diet, being more regularly physically active and limiting alcohol to no more than one drink a day (for women) or two drinks a day (for men).
 Following your overall therapy plan will help you get on the road to a healthier life!

 What should I know about taking medicine?

 - Your doctor may prescribe one or more drugs to bring your blood pressure down to normal.